 “Greatest Hits” packages are not eligible.
 Greatest hits packages are defined as albums containing over 50% of previously released cuts.
 Live albums are eligible only if 50% or greater of the cuts are new (not previously released or newly arranged).

-A full album is defined as having a minimum running time of 20:00+ minutes or six unique songs (meaning no remixes, acoustic, added accompaniment etc).
-An EP is defined as having a maximum running of 20:00 minutes.
+A full album is defined as having a minimum run time of 20:00+ unique minutes or six unique tracks (meaning no remixes, acoustic, instrumental versions, added accompaniment etc).
+In order to submit to a category with “Album of the Year” in the title, this criteria must be met.

 Yes, there are no restrictions on album/recordings being in English only.